-Stefan Bäuml^{1 2 }

-Matthias Christandl3 †

-Andreas Winter^{4 2 1 ‡}
+Stefan Bäuml,^{1,2,} Matthias Christandl,3 and Andreas Winter^{4,2,1,5}

-Department of Mathematics, University of Bristol, Bristol BS8 1TW, U.K. Física Teòrica, Universitat Autònoma de Barcelona, ES-08193 Bellaterra (Barcelona), Spain Institute for Theoretical Physics, ETH Zürich, 8093 Zürich, Switzerland Institució Catalana de Recerca i Estudis Avançats, ES-08010 Barcelona, Spain
+1Department of Mathematics, University of Bristol, Bristol BS8 1TW, U.K. 2Física Teòrica: Informació i Fenomens Quàntics,

+Universitat Autònoma de Barcelona, ES-08193 Bellaterra (Barcelona), Spain

+3Institute for Theoretical Physics, ETH Zürich, 8093 Zürich, Switzerland

+4ICREA - Institució Catalana de Recerca i Estudis Avançats, ES-08010 Barcelona, Spain
-Abstract.
-Motivated by the potential use of some bound entangled states in quantum key distribution (QKD), we deal with the question whether states that can be used for QKD can be distributed via entanglement swapping with bound entangled input states.
-We present an upper bound on the distillable key of the state resulting from a generalised entanglement swapping protocol that can decrease significantly in the case of bound entangled input states.

-Keywords: Bound Entanglement, Quantum Key Distribution, Entanglement Swapping
+5Centre for Quantum Technologies, National University of Singapore, 3 Science Drive 2, Singapore 117543

+(Dated: June 13, 2013)

 Maximally entangled states are an important resource in quantum information protocols such as quantum key distribution (QKD) [1] or teleportation [2].
-Another application is entanglement swapping [3], a protocol involving three parties, Alice, Charlie and Bob. and Charlie initially share a maximally entangled state.
+Another application is entanglement swapping [3], a protocol involving three parties, Alice, Charlie and Bob.
+Alice and Charlie initially share a maximally entangled state.
 A second maximally entangled state is shared between Charlie and Bob who are equipped with a classical line of communication, as well.
 If Charlie and Bob then use their state and the classical line to teleport Charlie's part of the state he shares with Alice to Bob, Alice and Bob end up with a maximally entangled state, with no need of having interacted.
 Entanglement swapping is an essential ingredient in a quantum repeater [4], which is necessary to distribute maximally entangled states over long absorptive channels, such as optical fibers: As absorption usually scales exponentially with the length of the channel, states cannot simply be sent through an arbitrarily long channel.
 Instead, maximally entangled states are first distributed over short segments of the channel.
 The final state is obtained by repeated entanglement swapping steps between the nodes.
 Apart from maximally entangled states, entanglement swapping has also been studied for Werner states [4].
 It has been shown that the singlet fraction decreases exponentially with the number of steps, requiring entanglement distillation before each swapping operation, a technique called nested purification.
 Examples of mixed states where distillation is not necessary in order to maintain entanglement have also been discovered [5, 6].